mkhan45/gravity-sim-rs/README.md

 # gravity-sim
-N body gravity sim with rust and ggez, made to learn rust
+N body gravity sim with rust and `ggez`, made to learn rust

+Initially written with OOP, made a new version with `specs` that runs about 20% better on my desktop PC, but slightly worse on my laptop.
+Maybe because it parallelizes a lot more?

 Web port made with quicksilver, lots of features missing: